Aarleks/tilde/markdown/blog/20200422_blastula-for-emailing-feedback.md

 # Using R to Send Feedback to Students

-Part of teaching is sending feedback to students.
+An important part of teaching is sending feedback to students about their work.
+When you are

 Outlook doesn't make this easy - sending a different attachment to each student is hard.